berkmancenter/cwb_frontend/README.md

 Note: the work queue is tied to your current tagging session only (unlike tags and stars).
 If you leave and come back the work queue will be empty.

+**Selecting Files From Multiple Folders**

+If you select files from multiple folders before clicking one of the buttons in the bottom toolbar, you'll be presented with the option to perform that action against *all* of the selected files or only against the selected files within the current folder.

 #### Image Previews

 When you create a project, image previews will be generated for the following file types: